Aerospace Technology Advanced Manufacturing

 North Idaho College’s new Aerospace Division launched its first program, Aerospace Composites Technology, during Fall 2013.
-We will be accepting 20 new students for the Spring 2014 term; those interested should apply right away!
-Classes start Jan 13th!
+Those interested should apply right away for the coming semester!

 For more information, please phone (208) 625-2344 or e-mail firstname.lastname@example.org.